 Health and Safety

-Because much of Asia is less developed, there are several health risks to take into account.
+Because much of Asia is less developed, there are several health risks to consider.
 Much of the areas outside of large cities are infested with Malaria mosquitos, requiring a prescription in advance of arriving.
-The plumbing isn’t great and in places, dangerous amoeba live in the water.
-Bottled water should be the go-to source, though be careful, as there have been reports of bottles being filled form the tap and resold.
-India in particular is terrible with this – the Ganges is one of the most polluted rivers in the world despite still being used as the primary water source for most of the country.
+The plumbing isn’t great, and in places, dangerous amoeba lives in the water.
+Bottled water should be the go-to source, though be careful, as there have been reports of bottles being filled from the tap and resold.
+India particularly is terrible with this – the Ganges is one of the most polluted rivers in the world despite still being used as the primary water source for most of the country.
 Some regions come with their own risks as well – Japanese Encephalitis vaccinations are recommended for certain countries.

 Because the cultures are so different, westerners are often targeted by scams.
 These usually involve the simple overcharging for services, so be aware of exchange rates and standard costs.
 Otherwise, staying safe is a matter of common sense.